Meet us at ISUOG World Congress in Seoul - Booth #15 - Oct. 16-19, 2023

 Our SaaS solution guides practitioners during fetal ultrasounds.

 Practitioners in charge of prenatal screening must follow precise guidelines.
 Even when tired.
 Even after 15 scans during the day.
-Sonio aims at helping them not forget anything, better take risk factors into account.
-When an anomaly is seen, Sonio’s objective is to help practitioners qualify it.
+Sonio Pro aims at helping them not forget anything, better take risk factors into account.
+When an anomaly is seen, Sonio Pro’s objective is to help practitioners qualify it.

 Physicians in charge of prenatal diagnostics face hundreds of signs visible on an ultrasound.
 Sonio Diagnostics accompanies them daily, and guides them through 250 syndromes and 700 hundred anomalies.

-Sonio puts Artificial Intelligence at the service of prenatal medicine to improve the health of women and children around the world.
+Sonio puts Artificial Intelligence at the service of prenatal medicine.

 Optimization of the care pathway

-A software for prenatal screening and diagnosis, Sonio allows clear, comprehensive and contextualised data to be shared between Health Care Providers.
+A guide to prenatal screening and diagnosis, Sonio allows practitioners to share clear, comprehensive and contextualized information.

 1 Kinsner-Ovaskainen, A., Morris, J., Garne, E., Loane, M. and Lanzoni, M., European Monitoring of Congenital Anomalies: JRC-EUROCAT Report on Statistical Monitoring of Congenital Anomalies (2008 – 2017), EUR 30158 EN, Publications Office of the European Union, Luxembourg, 2020, ISBN 978-92-76-17771-5, doi:10.2760/575186, JRC120236